 - Go to your library often!
 When children have the ability to pick out their own books, it gives them a sense of ownership and excitement.
 And take advantage of story time while you’re there.
-They do activities to teach children the six pre-literacy skills they need to start kindergarten.
+The library has many activities and resources to teach children the literacy skills they need to start kindergarten.

 Daily reading will improve your kids’ basic literacy skills and open their minds to learning.
 If parents can help their children establish a love for books, they can set them up for greater success in school and ultimately, life.

 Editor’s note: Cincinnati Children’s is committed to encouraging early childhood literacy and improving kindergarten readiness by partnering with key literacy organizations: Reach Out and Read, Imagination Library and Read Aloud.

 Leave a Reply